 Now, let’s get to grips with bisexuality!

 Today’s ‘Writing Right’ friends are: Sally Berrow, Holly Smith and myself.
-With thanks to James Drake for additional input.
+With thanks to Zoe Drake for additional input.

 What is bisexuality?